Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Fix: {link} not replaced in new cookie template
 * Fix: one function in TGMPA library not prefixed yet, causing conflicts with other libraries
 * Fix: cookieFunction and collectedPersonalData sync across different languages https://github.com/rlankhorst/complianz-gdpr/issues/259. props pierrotevrard-idp
+* javascript sanitization https://github.com/rlankhorst/complianz-gdpr/issues/260 props pierrotevrard-idp
+* Do not automatically enable a service integration after a cookiedatabase sync
+* Get screencapture for youtube videoseries
+* Catch not existing src in iframe in cmplzGetURLParam()
+* Improvement: for the geo ip document redirect, redirect the "other" region to website's base region
+* Fix: possible issue when custom editing the cookie policy content because of empty table cells.
+* Fix: AMP plugin changed hooks, causing the integration not to work 100%

 = 4.4.1 =
 * Fix: ajax loaded content setting not applied